MichaelOstermann/barrels/docs/API/Guide.md

 Typically you would start collecting files as sources, for example via [`Source.file(path)`](./Source/file).

-For some scenarios, such as building [namespace](../Config/namespace) barrels it is necessary to read the files and extract all their export declarations via [`Source.exports(source)`](./Source/exports) or [`SourceModule.exports(module)`](./SourceModule/exports) - the above is the data that is collected when collecting export declarations from files.
+For some scenarios, such as building namespace barrels it is necessary to read the files and extract all their export declarations via [`Source.exports(source)`](./Source/exports) or [`SourceModule.exports(module)`](./SourceModule/exports) - the above is the data that is collected when collecting export declarations from files.

 If the behavior is insufficient, you can inspect the ASTs of files yourself via [`Source.walkAst`](./Source/walkAst) or [`SourceModule.walkAst`](./SourceModule/walkAst).

 ## Barrel

-The `Barrel.*` utilities contain some optional functions to take `Source`s and convert them to strings, such as import or export declarations.

-There are just two important functions to take note of:
+`Barrel.*` contain misc utilities, most notably:

 - [`Barrel.write`](./Barrel/write) - To write barrel file contents to disk
 - [`Barrel.watch`](./Barrel/watch) - To track dependencies and rebuild barrels only when necessary